 According to the Pennsylvania Gaming Control Board (PGCB), there are 10 stand-alone and racetrack casinos and two smaller resort casinos operating inside the state.
-Plus, a 13th casino is coming, with a license having already been granted to a group building a casino and hotel in the South Philadelphia Sports Complex area, home of Philadelphia’s professional sports teams.
+Plus, a 13th casino, Live!
+Philadelphia, is coming, with a license having already been granted to a group building a casino and hotel in the South Philadelphia Sports Complex area, home of Philadelphia’s professional sports teams.

-These PA casino operations have been invited to be the first to apply for online gambling operator licenses in the state beginning April 16, 2018.
+All of these PA casino operations could have applied for online gambling operator licenses in the state beginning April 16, 2018.
 The properties had until July 16 to turn in applications for a $10 million comprehensive interactive gaming license.
 With this license, casinos can offer online poker, online slots, and online table games.

 There were nine casinos which applied: